 The 19th Avenue Transit Study (Study) builds on recent planning efforts to develop plans for a west-side grade-separated (i.e. partial subway or bridge crossings of 19th Avenue) alignment of the M-Ocean View as it traverses the neighborhoods surrounding 19th Avenue in Southwest San Francisco.
-The purpose of the Study is to define conceptual alternatives and determine their feasibility, benefits, and impacts.
-At its September 25, 2013 meeting the Citizens Advisory Committee (CAC) heard an informational update on the Study as it was conducting its second round of outreach focused on the evaluation results of alternatives and the features and benefits of the highest-performing alternative.
-Since that time, outreach has been completed, all the Study's technical work has been completed and documented in a final report, and start-up activities for the next phase of the project have advanced.
-The next phase of work, the Pre-Environmental Study, will advance project development and produce a Project Study Report as required for projects located on State-owned right-of-way, preparing the project to commence environmental review in mid-2015.
-The San Francisco Municipal Transportation Agency will lead the next phase in collaboration with the Transportation Authority and the California Department of Transportation.
-Funding for this next phase is included as a separate agenda item at the February CAC meeting.
-We are seeking a motion of support for approval of the 19th Avenue Transit Study Final Report.
+The purpose of the Study is to define conceptual alternatives and assess their feasibility, benefits, and impacts.
+The Plans and Programs Committee heard an informational update on the Study in October, 2013.
+Since that time, we have completed outreach and drafted the final report for the Study.
+We have also initiated start-up activities for the next phase of project development.
+The San Francisco Municipal Transportation Agency (SFMTA) will lead the next phase in collaboration with the Transportation Authority and the California Department of Transportation.
+The SFMTA's allocation request for Prop K funds for this next phase of work is included as a separate agenda item at the March Plans and Programs Committee meeting.
+We are seeking a recommendation to adopt the 19th Avenue Transit Study Final Report.